-Westport’s oldest settlers fiddled and danced at Little’s Hall
+Westport’s Oldest Settlers Fiddled and Danced at Little’s Hall

 If you look closely at the leaded glass on the old Broadway Hardware building on Westport Road, you can make out the name “Little’s Hall.”
-The location was a popular spot in the early 1900s, hosting political events, dances and club meetings.
+The location was a popular spot in the early 1900s, hosting political events, dances, and club meetings.
 Photo courtesy Google Maps 2017.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 Information about Little’s Hall is scant.
-The first mention in newspaper archives came in 1909, when the space was being used as a dance hall.
-Several clubs such as the Candle Light Club and Shawnee Camp No. 8136 met there in 1909 and 1910.
+The first mention in newspaper archives came in 1909 when the space was being used as a dance hall.
+Several clubs, such as the Candle Light Club and Shawnee Camp No. 8136, met there in 1909 and 1910.

-Perhaps the most interesting glimpse into Little’s Hall history came in 1911, when the Westport Improvement Association held its annual reception and ball there.
+Perhaps the most interesting glimpse into Little’s Hall history came in 1911 when the Westport Improvement Association held its annual reception and ball there.
 The event drew both old settlers and new residents of Westport, and the 800-1000 attendees crowded into the dancing space.
 In fact, it got so crowded that organizers opened up space across the street at Croner’s Hall, where another orchestra was playing.

 “W.M.
 Johnson was there, who has lived in Westport since he was 2 years old – and that was in 1847.
 And George Washington Vogel was there, 70 years old and born in Westport, which is reaching back pretty far.
 And Mayor Brown was there to lead the grand march; and the Watts Brothers, Stubbins and Dobson, to fiddle and show how Dan Tucker really danced in the days when that worthy fell in the fire and kicked up a chunk on that celebration occasion of tipsiness.
 And William Schmittner of the clarion voice was there to call the figures, and the McLeods to skirl the “hieland” pipes in the reels.